Skip navigation

 Additionally, the British Association of Behavioural and Cognitive Psychotherapy (BABCP) can help you find the nearest private cognitive behavioural therapists to you.

-The Samaritans provide help and support at any time for those experiencing distress or dispair, including feeling suidcal.
+The Samaritans provide help and support at any time for those experiencing distress or despair, including feeling suicidal.
 You can also telephone them on 08457 909090.

 The SANE website provides information, help and support for people in the UK who are depressed and anxious.